dsc-courses/dsc40a-2024-sp/faqs.md

 - $$w^* = \frac{1}{2}$$.
 Therefore, the projection of $$\vec{y}$$ onto the span of $$\vec{x}$$ is $$\begin{bmatrix} \frac{1}{2} \\ \frac{1}{2} \end{bmatrix}$$.

 ### Do the normal equations work even when there is only one column in the matrix $$X$$?
+- Technically :nerd_face:.
+- However, there isn't really a point in performing the normal equations operations on a matrix of 1 column, but the math is possible even with a matrix $$X$$ that has only 1 column.

 ### When do two vectors in $$\mathbb{R}^2$$ span all of $$\mathbb{R}^2$$?
 When do $$n$$ vectors in $$\mathbb{R}^n$$ span all of $$\mathbb{R}^n$$?